Laguna–Then and Now

 Walk Through Fire

-The day started as nondescript and ordinary as any other.
-Driving back from my grandmother’s house in Carlsbad, I heard my dad grumble to my mom that he had to check on the Weed Tower cattle guard.
-My brother and two sisters sparred in the back seat.
-My mother stared out the window.
-I could see her downturned mouth.
 But my dad’s short, clipped statement meant he was going to get the job done.
-For my siblings in the back seat, that signaled that they’d better quiet down, stop fighting, or someone would be crying any minute.
-What my dad couldn’t have known at the time was our family would be irrevocably changed with that one decision.
+For my siblings in the back, that signaled that they’d better quiet down.
+“You kids.
+Stop fighting, or someone’s gonna be crying.”
+What my dad couldn’t have known at the time was that our family would be irrevocably changed with that one decision.
 We would feel the sting of lost innocence.
-We would live through it, but the warm, insulating life we once had would be gone.
+We would live through it, but the serenity of that insulated life would be gone.

 A picture containing tree, grass, outdoor, field